DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 12. Hindrance due to poor quality or low-resolution audio.
 13. Inaccurate recognition of specialized vocabulary or jargon.
 14. Challenges with speech that is spoken too quickly or without clear enunciation.

+# ASR : CTC OR Sequence-to-Sequence Models

+1. CTC: encoder-only models with a linear classification (CTC) head on top
+2. Seq2Seq: encoder-decoder models, with a cross-attention mechanism between the encoder and decoder